Engee documentation

 array = EngeePhased.ULA(N,D,NumElements=5)

-Element - phased antenna array element
+Element — element of the phased array antenna

 Details

-*Example: EngeePhased.CosineAntennaElement.
+Example: EngeePhased.CosineAntennaElement

-NumElements - number of antenna array elements
+numElements — the number of antenna array elements

-2 (by default) | positive integer
++ 2 (by default) | a positive integer

 Details